inex/birdseye/README.md

 At the hackathon, the team also produced consumers of this API:

 * https://github.com/dfkbg/birdseye - Python CLI consumer by Daniel Karrenberg
-* https://github.com/ecix/birdseye - Python based web consumer by Matthias Hannig
+* https://github.com/ecix/birdseye - Python based web consumer by Annika Hannig

 ## Rationale